arav06/aws-ccp/Notes.md

 When a VM is launched, it is called an instance

+Takes minutes to launch new instances

 Backbone of AWS as a lot of AWS services rely on it (S3, RDS, Lambda)

+Almost all AWS services use EC2

 EC2 allows us to